Q: Who does LIFELINE CONNECTION help?

 Q: How much do the LIFELINE CONNECTION groups cost?

 A: Each group has a one-time tuition fee which must be paid at the time of registration.
 The Stepping Into Freedom, Concerned Persons and Anger groups cost $30 each, including a workbook for each course.
 The Ultimate Journey costs $100, plus a $50 materials fee.

-Q: When and where do the groups meet?
+Q: When and where do the LIFELINE CONNECTION groups meet?

 Q: I’m a family member of an addict.
-Why should I participate in a Concerned Persons group?
+Why should I participate in Concerned Persons Group?